 The opportunities and pressures of the holiday season often cause brands to increase email frequencies dramatically as well as to expand their mailable audience to chronically inactive and other high-risk subscribers.
-That risk was elevated last holiday season because Apple's Mail Privacy Protection has made selecting active email audiences more difficult.
 At the same time, inbox providers often increase the sensitivity of their spam filters and become more likely to junk and block senders.
-Many senders certainly had challenges safely reaching Microsoft mailboxes during the fourth quarter.
-Because of all of these issues, the holiday season can be rough on your sender reputation and have consequences for your email program well into the New Year.
+Those risks have been compounded by a more active Spamhaus and by Apple's Mail Privacy Protection (MPP) making it harder to determine which subscribers are engaged.
+Because of these issues, the holiday season can be rough on your sender reputation and have consequences for your email program well into the new year.
 Revitalize your sender reputation with this to-do list: